tartley/tartley.github.io/posts/new-laptop-time.md

 with a naming convention that looks like, for example: `Intel Core i7-12700H`.
 This consists of:

-* A brand, e.g "Intel Core"
+* A brand, eg. "Intel Core"
 * A modifier specifying a market segment, one of:
     * i3 Casual use
     * i5 Multitasking, light gaming